 In each U.S. academic year (ending on 31 August), the Department of Economics and Finance can nominate up to three students and Dr Huong Dieu Dang, CFA can nominate up to three students to receive scholarships to take the CFA Exams.
 The next rounds of scholarships will be for the computer-based November 2021 CFA Exam Level I.

 You need to submit a one-page cover letter and your CV on the CFA platform (see CFA Student Guide to Student Scholarships).
 If you do not submit any of these required documents, your application will be rejected.

 Your cover letter should address the following two questions:

 • How well have you prepared for the exam?
 You may include a specific study plan.

 • How would the scholarship and the exam help you achieve your professional goals?

-In your cover letter, you must indicate your planned exam time (August or November 2021).
+In your cover letter, you must indicate your planned exam time.
 You may include a one-page study plan at the end of your application.
 You must combine your documents in one (and only one) pdf file.
 If you submit more than one files, only the first one will be considered.

-Students will have seven months to register for an exam (see the deadline below) and redeem their scholarship award.
-Scholarships cannot be transferred from one to another student so it is extremely important that you will only apply for a scholarship if you are fully committed to take the exam in either August or November 2021.
+Scholarships cannot be transferred from one to another student so it is extremely important that you will only apply for a scholarship if you are fully committed to take the exam.
 If you are not sure, you should not apply.

 If you have registered for a CFA exam, you will not be eligible to apply for a scholarship.
 All scholarship decisions for the academic year ending 31 August 2021 will be made by 31 July 2021.